NVIDIA/aistore/docs/feature_flags.md

 Enable-Go-Runtime-Metrics            telemetry,ops,overhead publish selected Go runtime metrics via Prometheus Dload-Allow-Private-Egress           security-              allow downloader egress to private RFC1918/ULA addresses; loopback and link-local remain blocked
 S3-Redirect-Rebuild                  s3,compat,security-    allow S3 clients that rebuild redirected requests instead of following the Location URI (forbidden when AuthN or intra-cluster signing is configured)
+Range-Cold-GET                       perf,integrity-        serve range read of a missing (not-cached) object directly from remote backend, do not store the object
 ```

 The same in JSON: